Sergeant Parks + Officer Carr

 “He started to whine when I left without him,” says Parks.”
 I’ve got my partner back thanks to the care he received at CSU and the financial assistance from the Pet Cancer Awareness campaign.
 Four months is a long time not to have your partner by your side.”

-Each May, the Petco Foundation teams up with Blue Buffalo and Petco for the Pet Cancer Awareness campaign to fight pet cancer.
-Thanks to donations raised during this campaign, the Petco Foundation is able to partner with treatment centers like CSU’s Flint Animal Cancer Center to help pet parents afford the costs of pet cancer treatment.
+The Petco Foundation and Blue Buffalo are proud to celebrate 10 years of fighting pet cancer.
+Thanks to more than $15 million in donations raised during the Pet Cancer Awareness campaign, the Petco Foundation is able to partner with organizations like Pet Partners to help pet parents afford the costs of pet cancer treatment.